It’s almost time for Easter, and no icon represents the holiday quite like the cute and cuddly rabbit.

 If you have a menagerie that includes indoor cats, keep in mind that soiled cat litter from a cat that has killed and eaten wild animals is one of the best organic rabbit repellents around.

 If the smell isn’t a nuisance to you, spread the dirty cat litter – while it’s still fresh – around your garden once a week.

 Please keep in mind that pregnant women should avoid exposure to cat waste.

 5. Attract Them

-So, next time these long-toothed thieves encroach on your territory, pull out this tipvlist and get to work!
-(Bonus: some of these tips may also work to keep deer from eating away all of your hard work as well).
+So, next time these long-toothed thieves encroach on your territory, pull out this tip list and get to work!
 Or, get a head start and begin accumulating rabbit repellants before spring sneaks up on you again.

 What will you do to keep hungry bunnies away from your garden patch this year?
 Let us know in the comments!

 Photo credit: Shutterstock.